puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 * V6TOV4MAPPING - Insert the IPv4 address that is mapped to the virtual server's IPv6 address.
 If a mapped IPv4 address is not configured, insert the IPv6 address.
 * OFF - Disable header insertion.

-### netscaler_lbvserver_responderpolicy_bind
+###Type: netscaler_lbvserver_responderpolicy_bind

-Manage a binding between a loadbalancing vserver and a responder policy.
+Manages a binding between a load balancing vserver and a responder policy.

 ####Parameters